noftwaresoftware/in.faux/README.md

 **If you are ready to deploy to Azure, follow steps 3-13:**

-3. In the Client project, comment ApiBaseAddress so that it is not available.
+3. In the Client project, comment out ApiBaseAddress so that it is not available.
 4. Go back to the resource group, click **Add**, and search for *static web app*.
 5. In the **Static Web App** creation page, enter the *Name* and choose the *Region* nearest you.
 6. Click the **Sign in with GitHub** button.
 If you are not already signed into GitHub, enter you GitHub credentials.